marcmjn/web-module-project-async-redux/README.md

 ### Description

-In this project you'll choose an api to consume.
+In this project you'll choose an api to consunpmme.
 You will build an application from scratch that uses your chosen API and displays the data you are getting from it.

 ## Instructions